feojeda/homeworkHCL/README.md

     **AA**| **A**| **Yes** | **Yes**
     **C**| **AA** and **B**| **Yes** | **Yes**

-    We dont have more task to excecute.
+    We dont have more task to execute.

     Then we have this list of set of parallel tasks: